-Pets now take a high priority within the family spectrum.
+Our dogs are not just animals, they are part of our family, and we would do anything to protect them and keep them safe.
 In most cases, dog owners spend more money on their four-legged friends’ food and health care than they do on their own!
-Much of this money ends up in the pockets of the dog food producers and veterinarians who are paid to treat allergies and immune diseases which are often caused by poor pet food choices by owners.
+Much of this money ends up in the pockets of dog food producers and veterinarians, and these are paid to treat allergies and immune diseases caused by poor pet food choices.

 So, it begs the question, in the 21st century, are dogs generally less healthy?

 Rarely has it ever been so easy to feed a dog as it is today.

 An owner opens a can or removes the appropriate portion from a dry food sack, and that’s it!
 Meal complete!
 Even the worry of wondering what quantity of food to give your dog has been eliminated by the manufacturers.
 The whole process is simple and understandable.

 However, it has been claimed that some feeds ensure good growth in puppies, some increase the activity levels and fitness of dogs and others suggest stable health and long life for our four-legged friends!
 But, how do the producers come to such conclusions?

 The production of ready-made dog food is a billion-dollar business, and manufacturers are eager to earn more and more each year and increase their market share.

 There is a common misconception that higher prices promise a higher quality feed.